WE GET BIG CLAIMS SETTLED

 FAQ: Why should I use a public adjuster?

-A: After you report a claim to your insurance company, they will send an adjuster whose job is to represent the interests of their employer, your insurance company…to assess your damages.
-Often their job is to document and minimize the amount of the insurance company’s payment.
 In other words, while an “independent” or “staff” adjuster’s job is to document your claim “pro-insurer”, our job is to assess and estimate damages, recommend necessary repairs, document a comprehensive “Pro-Poliyholder” claim file, and negotiate your claim “pro-policyholder” to settle your property damage insurance claim.
 You wouldn’t hire the I.R.S. to prepare your tax returns so why would you allow your insurer to prepare your claim damages?
-By hiring a public adjuster, you will feel more confident that your rights are protected by a professional working for you.

-A: The fee charged by public adjusters is state-specific, dependent on claim size and complexity but typically 10% of the settlement, less the deductible.
+The fee charged by public adjusters is state-specific, dependent on claim size and complexity but typically 10% of the settlement, less the deductible.
 Supplemental claims are typically smaller settlement sizes because a partial payment was made but it was not enough to complete the scope of work you believe is required.
 In these cases, a fee of 25% is typically the charged on the amount of any additional (supplemental) settlement.
 In most states we work in, our fee when we are retained at the beginning of a claim does not exceed 10% of the settlement, less the deductible.

 A: The fee is typically on a contingency basis.
 No Recovery, No Fee.
 If there is no payment and/or additional supplement(s) made by your insurance company, we do not collect a fee.* Our service fee is due in full upon receipt of any payment paid out of the gross recovery on an insurance claim by the insurance company.
 Our public adjuster service fee is due in full upon receipt of payment from the insurance company.
 Public adjuster fees are not paid by your insurance company. *Contingency fees in Louisiana and Utah are prohibited, nominal fee.